machinemxy/mahjongIntro/README.md

-# Why I can't ron
+# Ma san, why I can't ron?
 If you want to ron/zimo with pong or chi, you must fulfill any Yaku.
 Here are the Yakus you can use if you already made pong or chi in the game.

 ## 1. Dragon Tiles